 I love all of the hot drinks above, and I hope you’ve enjoyed learning about each of the healing roots they contain.

-Dandelion, turmeric, licorice, and ginger are some of my all-time faves when it comes to Ayurvedic healing and Functional Medicine.
+Dandelion, turmeric, licorice, and ginger are some of my all-time favorites when it comes to Ayurvedic healing and Functional Medicine.
 What are your favorite hot drink recipes?

 This post is an oldie but goodie from the archives, I first shared Ginger Tea with Licorice Root way back in 2007!